Nils Bruin at Simon Fraser University brought up the idea / request to compute

 by using native C get a x2 performance increase from the fastest native Sage

-version is already x100 faster than a
+version.
+Given that the pure-CDF version is already x100 faster than a

-implementation I don’t think it’s worth the last bit of performance if
+non-CDF implementation I don’t think it’s worth the last bit of performance if

 it means easier to read code.
 (Not to mention, the ease of transitioning to

-using CC
+using CC.)

 It will be challenging refactoring the numerics code for Sage.
 I will most likely not do anything about it until I’m done with my Ph.D. but it’s worth investigating in the future.